Maple Sausage Recipe

 Directions:

-• Lightly break apart your ground meat into a large mixing bowl.
+• Lightly break apart the ground meat into a large mixing bowl.

 • Mix dry seasonings in a small bowl separately.

-• Sprinkle half of your seasoning mix and maple syrup over the top of your ground meat.
+• Sprinkle half of your seasoning mix and maple syrup over the top of the ground meat.

-• Lightly flip in the bowl and add the other half of your seasoning mix and maple syrup.
+• Lightly flip in the bowl and add the other half of the seasoning mix and maple syrup.

 • Lightly mix the sausage to prevent overhandling.